milvus-io/bootcamp/bootcamp/tutorials/quickstart/apps/multimodal_rag_with_milvus/README.md

   </figure>
 </div>

-This multi-modal RAG (Retrieval-Augmented Generation) demo showcases the integration of Milvus with [MagicLens](https://open-vision-language.github.io/MagicLens/) and [GPT-4o](https://openai.com/index/hello-gpt-4o/) for advanced image searching based on user instructions.
+This multi-modal RAG (Retrieval-Augmented Generation) demo showcases the integration of Milvus with [MagicLens](https://open-vision-language.github.io/MagicLens/) and [GPT-4o mini](https://openai.com/index/gpt-4o-mini-advancing-cost-efficient-intelligence/) for advanced image searching based on user instructions.
 Users can upload an image and edit instructions, which are processed by MagicLens's composed retrieval model to search for candidate images.
-GPT-4o then acts as a reranker, selecting the most suitable image and providing the rationale behind the choice.
+GPT-4o mini then acts as a reranker, selecting the most suitable image and providing the rationale behind the choice.
 This powerful combination enables a seamless and intuitive image search experience.

 ## Quick Deploy